seanahan5000/rpw-a2/README.md

 ##### Known Problems

 * Mixed text and grqphics mode not supported
-* Disk writing not supported
+* Flashing text not supported
 * Mockingboard support is very limited for now

 #### Debugging with RPW 65 Extension